asin553/Airbnb_Earnings_GenAI_App/README.md

 ```

 ### Configuration Setup
-Since we know we want to use Streamlit as our UI for conversational app, we can take advantage of its ```secrets.toml``` file and use it to manage all of our projects' environment variables.
+Since we know we want to use Streamlit as our UI for conversational app, we can take advantage of its ```secrets.toml``` file and use it to manage all of our AI projects' environment variables.

 **Streamlit Secrets**
 ```toml